bkornpob/bkornpob.github.io/READS/OG-breakfiles/ogb-home.md

 ## **LATEST BREAKFILE** 📡🔥

+**>> CONTEXT:** Both breaks target free PentesterLab exercises—real-world glitches in a lab environment.
+We don’t just break; we learn.
+Then we break again. 🧪🔓🤓

 ### **FILE #001: ORM INJECTION IN DJANGO** 🐍🔍
 *Leaking Password Hashes Like a Broken Faucet* 💦🔓